Rokasl/CS408_project/report/source/09_chapter_2.md

 designed for web applications and it is being used in the industry.
 It supports the full Haskell language, including GHC extensions because it is based on GHC compiler.
 Haste support modern web technologies such as WebSockets, LocalStorage, Canvas, etc. .
 Haste, also, has support for effects and handlers.
 Furthermore, Haste programs can be compiled to a single JavaScript file.
+Haste wasn't used as a direct resource, however it provided Author with detailed description of another solution to similar problem.

 ## Conclusion

+Three main related projects are Vole, Shonky and Frankjnr.
+Vole was used as an working example of a solution for similar problem, which got author thinking of different ways to approach the problem.
+Shonky and Frankjnr were used directly, because Frankjnr is the newest implementation of Frank language and it uses Shonky's Abstract Machine (interpreter).
+So the idea was to take existing Frankjnr and replace the Shonky's interpreter with new Compiler and Abstract Machine which would support web development while keeping Shonky's syntax data structures.
+Other related work were used as an examples of different solutions to overcome obstacles.